-Volunteers of America-Greater New York serves a wide range of adults with developmental disabilities including autism, acquired brain injury, and vision, hearing and speech impairments.
-From our scattered site supportive housing for adults, to community-based support for people living independently, our programs aim to promote community integration and to help clients live full and active lives.
+Since 1977, Volunteers of America-Greater New York has served adults with a wide-range of intellectual disabilities including autism, acquired brain injury, as well as vision, hearing and speech impairments.
+Our scattered site supportive housing and community-based support for those living independently aim to promote integration into the outside world so that our clients can live full and active lives.

 We provide supervision and oversight informed by the client’s needs, wants, and desires.
 Some of our homes and apartments offer 24-hour supervision; others offer daily or weekly support.
 All of our homes are located in communities close to family members and friends.
 We encourage clients to engage with members of their neighborhood in a meaningful way, to be included in local events, and to take full advantage of resources and services available.